haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 As an antibody consists of two separate chains, it is important to define a few distance restraints to keep them together during the high temperature flexible refinement stage of HADDOCK.
-This can easily be done using a script from `[haddock-tools][haddock-tools]` repository, which is also provided for convenience in the `scripts` directly of the archive you downloaded for this tutorial.
+This can easily be done using a script from [haddock-tools][haddock-tools] repository, which is also provided for convenience in the `scripts` directly of the archive you downloaded for this tutorial.

 <a class="prompt prompt-cmd">
-  ./scripts/restrain_bodies.py  4G6K_clean.pdb >antibody-unambig.tbl
+  python ./scripts/restrain_bodies.py  4G6K_clean.pdb >antibody-unambig.tbl
 </a>

 The result file contains two CA-CA distance restraints with the exact distance